AnshMNSoni/Automated-Quotes-Sender/README.md

 # Automated-Quotes-Sender

+### 📧 Automated Quote Sender

+An automated email sender that delivers inspirational quotes to recipients using SMTP (Simple Mail Transfer Protocol).
+This project is designed to showcase automation with Python and SMTP for email delivery.

 ## 📢 Connect with Me
 If you found this project helpful or have any suggestions, feel free to connect: